Searching for superconductivity in doped triangular lattice Kitaev magnets

-{\it Strong doping of Kitaev AFM, $\delta\!=\! \pm 2/9$.|} Upon further doping the system, as shown in Fig.~\ref{fig:twoninth}(a), the magnetic order is lost on the hole doped side with $\delta\!=\!
-2/9$, while a charge modulation persists with the central leg having an $\sim 10\%$ depleted charge.
+{\it Strong doping of Kitaev AFM, $\delta = \pm 2/9$.|} Upon further doping, as shown in Fig.~\ref{fig:twoninth}(a), the magnetic order is lost on the hole doped side with $\delta = 2/9$, while a charge modulation persists with the central leg having an $\sim 10\%$ depleted charge.
 This is consistent with charge stripe order without an accompanying spin stripe order.
 In contrast to an SU(2) invariant spinful Luttinger liquid which exhibits long range power-law spin correlations, the spin correlations in this hole-doped Kitaev metal are strongly suppressed and appear short-ranged \ref{fig:twoninth}.
-On the electron-doped side, for $\delta\!=\! -2/9$, as seen from Fig.~\ref{fig:twoninth}(b), the coupled spin-charge modulated stripe order persists, with evidence of enhanced spin fluctuations, so that even higher electron doping is needed to access a magnetic critical point.
-Intriguingly, we observe that at this electron doping value, the residual spin order in the spin-charge stripe gets stronger at smaller $K$.
-This highlights that Haerter-Shastry type kinetic magnetism \cite{Haerter2005}, arising from the no double occupancy constraint on the triangular lattice, might be important in determining the spin ordering and particle-hole asymmetry seen in our numerical results.
+On the electron-doped side, for $\delta = -2/9$, as seen from Fig.~\ref{fig:twoninth}(b), the coupled spin-charge modulated stripe order persists, with evidence of enhanced spin fluctuations, so that even higher electron doping is needed to access a magnetic critical point.
+Intriguingly, at this electron doping value, the residual spin order in the spin-charge stripe is seen to get stronger at smaller $K$, highlighting the potential role of Haerter-Shastry type kinetic magnetism \cite{Haerter2005} in determining the spin ordering and particle-hole asymmetry seen in our numerical results.
+Previous work \cite{Sherif2025} in fact also sees stripe order in the strict $U = \infty$ limit that emerges upon sufficient hole doping of the $120^\circ$ order, due to kinetic magnetism effects.